Special-K-s-Flightsim-Bots/DCSServerBot/plugins/admin/README.md

 | /reload            | plugin            | all           | Admin     | Reloads a DCSServerBot plugin.                                                                                                                   |

 ## Config File Uploads
-Every config file that either the bot uses for itself (`main.yaml`, etc.) or the different plugins use (`<plugin>.yaml`) can be uploaded in the admin channels by a user belonging to the Admin group.
-The files will be replaced, the dedicated plugin will be reloaded or the bot will be restarted (security question applies), if you update the main config files.
+All configuration files utilized by the bot itself (such as `main.yaml`) or by various plugins (like `<plugin>.yaml`) can be uploaded via the admin channels, provided this feature is enabled.
+When these files are updated, they will overwrite the existing ones, and depending on the file type, either the specific plugin will be reloaded or the entire bot will be restarted (subject to a security confirmation).
+You also have the ability to set specific roles that are permitted to upload files.

+> ⚠️ **Attention!**<br>
-**All changes will happen on the node that is controlling the server of that specific admin channel!**<br>
+> **The modifications will take place on the node which oversees the server associated with the particular admin channel!**<br>
-If you use a central cloud folder for your configuration, it will be replaced on this one.
+> If you're using a central cloud folder for your configurations, the existing configuration in that folder will be replaced.

 ## Tables
 ### Bans